ffMathy/FluffySpoon.JavaScript.Testing.Faking/README.md

 console.log(calculator.add(1, 2)); //prints undefined
 ```

-### Argument matchers
+## Argument matchers
 There are several ways of matching arguments.
-You don't have to be explicit.
+The examples below also applies to properties and fields.

 ```typescript
 import { Arg } from '@fluffy-spoon/substitute';